 The goal of this page?
 To make your life easier!

-If you begin to feel overwhelmed in your classes or want to improve your writing/research/software/analysis skills, check out some of the FREE services for grad students offered by these centers:
+If you begin to feel overwhelmed in your classes or want to improve your writing/research/software/analysis skills, check out some of the FREE services for graduate students offered by these centers:

 - Center for Statistics and the Social Sciences (CSSS)